-Wearing blue makes one look trustworthy and responsible due to which, without their knowledge, interviewers tend to score candidates dressed in blue higher.
+Wearing blue makes one look trustworthy and responsible, due to which, without their knowledge, interviewers tend to score candidates dressed in blue higher.
 Since blue has a calming effect and makes one feel relaxed, it also suppresses one's appetite.
-It is highly unlikely that you will find the color blue associated with food or restaurants.
+It is doubtful that you will find the color blue associated with food or restaurants.

-A little too much of blue would push its effects from 'relaxing' to 'depressing.'
-For this reason, when someone is feeling down or depressed, it is said they are feeling "blue."
+A little too much blue would push its effects from relaxing to depressing.
+For this reason, when someone is feeling down or depressed, it is said they are feeling blue.

 Associated with crops and harvests in India, green symbolizes growth and prosperity.
 When you think of nature in all its glory, you will be able to relate the color to the zest and renewal of life.
 Surrounded by green, being reminded of nature gives a feeling of safety and security.